Sangi2805/king-of-snakes/README.md

 ## How to Play
 - On desktop: press **Enter** or click/tap to start
 - On mobile: tap to start
+- Controls:
+- Desktop: Arrow keys
-- Use arrow keys or on-screen controls to move
+- Mobile: Swipe or on-screen controls
 - Eat white eggs to grow and score
 - Golden eggs reduce speed and length
 - Pink egg gives a level jump bonus